In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Property Management Inc. franchise opportunity, including relevant news updates

-- 2018 average, median, high, and low annual income per door for Property Management Inc. franchised locations at least 12 months old that offer residential and/or commercial property management services
+- 2019 average, median, high, and low annual income per door and annual door count for Property Management Inc. franchised locations at least 12 months old that offer residential and/or commercial property management services

 Section I – Background Information

 23 Things You Need to Know About the Property Management Inc. Franchise

 1. In late September 2019, Property Management Inc. promoted Danessa Itaya, formerly senior vice president, to the role of president.
 Itaya succeeds PMI co-founder Steve Hart, who has now been promoted to CEO.
 The announcements were made at PMI’s most recent annual franchise conference in September.
 The promotions will allow PMI to take the business to the next level.
 The real estate management brand is specifically looking to focus on larger projects, including forming national partnerships, with Hart at the helm.

 2. According to Hart, “I’ve been running PMI for 11 years, and the company just finally got to the point where we’re big enough where it’s important to think on a bigger scale.
 At PMI, we’ve been growing the franchise and selling franchises and helping those franchisees grow.
 Now we want to step outside of that path we’ve been on and think bigger picture.
 The PMI team loves Danessa and we know she’ll be great in the role of president.”